Accessible bus fleet

 Passengers with disabilities are not required to use priority seats; however, if you’re a disabled passenger needing to sit in priority seating, the operator will ask individuals sitting in the area to move.
 Other disabled or elderly customers may remain seated, while all other passengers should comply with the operator’s request.
 While RTD makes every effort to inform passengers of the policy regarding the securement and priority seating area, an operator cannot force passengers to move.

-Customers traveling with children in strollers may sit in the securement and priority seating area, but should comply with the operator’s request to collapse the stroller or relocate to other seating to accommodate an elderly or disabled passenger.
+Customers traveling with large items, such as luggage, grocery carts, and strollers may sit in the priority seating area, but should comply with the operator's request to relocate to other seating to accommodate an elderly or disabled passenger.

 Customers using a wheelchair must use the designated securement area and may secure or unsecure their wheelchair without assistance from the operator.
 RTD provides “Secure Here” stickers and “Stoke Straps” for the customer to indicate how and where securement straps should be attached to the wheelchair.
 To obtain stoke straps, ask the operator or call 303.299.4056.